How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous sub-Neptunes and implications for $\eta_\oplus$: Introduction

 Both these scenarios, a primordial rocky planet population and one that originated as the stripped cores of gaseous sub-Neptunes, are consistent with current evidence.
 This is because the vast majority of confirmed rocky exoplanets are on highly irradiated orbits where planets are extremely vulnerable to losing any primordial envelopes to atmospheric escape \cp[e.g.,][]{Leger2009, Batalha2011, Pepe2013, Dressing2015}.
 Indeed, from the overall distribution of short-period low-mass transiting planets, there is substantial evidence that this population has been significantly sculpted by XUV-driven photo-evaporation, or another comparable process \cp[e.g.,][]{Lopez2012, Jackson2012,Owen2013,Jin2014,Chen2016}.
-For example, if one compares the current gravitational binding energy of all low-mass transiting planets to the lifetime integrated x-ray heating these planets have received, then a clear threshold emerges, consistent with models of photo-evaporation, beyond which no known planets have retained gaseous H/He envelopes \cp{Lopez2012,Lopez2014,Owen2012,Owen2013,Jackson2012,Chen2016,Jin2014}.
+For example, in Figure \ref{bindfig} we compare the current gravitational binding energy of all low-mass transiting planets to the lifetime integrated X-ray heating these planets have received.
+This shows a clear threshold, consistent with models of photo-evaporation, beyond which no known planets have retained gaseous H/He envelopes \cp{Lopez2012,Lopez2014,Owen2012,Owen2013,Jackson2012,Chen2016,Jin2014}.
 Moreover, starting from a log-uniform initial distribution of envelope mass fractions \ct{Chen2016} recently showed that photo-evaporation models can adequately reproduce the overall distribution of planet radii for planets with orbits out to $\sim$0.25 AU.